 How to build an interdependent bond

 According to Osho, consciousness is the key to interdependent relationships.
 With consciousness comes freedom and true love.
-For this aim, first you should examine where you are with your partner.
+For this aim, first, you should examine where you are with your partner.
 How much do you depend on one another, what are your needs and desires in a relationship?
 Are you in sync, do your needs match?

 Now that you have understood where you stand, think about what brought you here.
-What type of responses and behaviors brought your relationship to this point?
+What type of responses and behaviours brought your relationship to this point?
 Is this really how you want to relate to each other or did circumstances bring you to that situation?

 Think about ways to make the bond better for both of you as a couple and as individuals.
 It is important to know how to communicate effectively with each other.
 Try being kind and open.
 After both sides have expressed themselves and heard each other, think about the right adjustments to elevate your relationship.

 Overall, romantic relationships are served as the meaning of life in the media, once you find “the one” stars will line up and your life will finally begin.
-However this perspective is unfortunately not true.
+However, this perspective is unfortunately not true.
 A person has to establish who they are and what they want to do with their lives on their own.
 Your happiness is in your hands, and it is unfair to put this responsibility on your partner.
 Waiting for someone else to complete you is the greatest malice you can do to yourself.
 A relationship can only be healthy when your personal growth is in your hands.
 You are on your own journey to reach your true self and you hold the key.
-However this journey doesn’t have to feel lonely as your partner is a fellow traveler in their path to find who they are.
+However, this journey doesn’t have to feel lonely as your partner is a fellow traveller in their path to find who they are.
 Your paths can not be intertwined but that does not mean you can’t walk hand in hand.

 Love requires honesty and vulnerability between partners but even more importantly, it requires being honest to yourself.
 Once you reach personal maturity, it will get easier to commit to emotionally mature relationships.
 You will find ways to relate to others while being true to your authentic self.
 Each relationship type teaches us important lessons on human bonds and prepares us for the next chapter in our lives.
-Relationships can change forms over time, as committed long lasting relationships witness many seasons.
+Relationships can change forms over time, as committed long-lasting relationships witness many seasons.

-Would you like to harmonize your personal relationships and delve deeper into contemporary teachings of Tantra?
+Would you like to harmonize your personal relationships and delve deeper into the contemporary teachings of Tantra?
 Join our InnerCamp Tantra Method Practitioner Training designed to promote inner peace, self-love and healthy bonds.

 Clarke, J. (n.d.).
 Interdependence can build a lasting and safe relationship.
 Verywell Mind.
 Retrieved September 12, 2021, from https://www.verywellmind.com/how-to-build-a-relationship-based-on-interdependence-4161249.